< Back

 *Portraits of Vitellozzo and Camillo Vitelli.
 Wood, each 42 x 32.

 The subjects are two of the five sons of Niccolò Vitelli, the tyrant of Città di Castello, whose portrait by Signorelli is in Birmingham (Barber Institute).
 Like their father (and indeed most of the male Vitelli), the brothers were condottieri.
 They have a place in the history of Renaissance warfare.
 Vitellozzo created a new type of infantry armed with pikes and Camillo pioneered the use of mounted harquebus units (balestrieri a cavallo).
 Both met violent deaths.
 Camillo died in 1496 at the siege of Circello in Capitanata and Vitellozzo was strangled in 1502 at Senigallia after conspiring against Cesare Borgia.
 The two Berenson portraits and the one at Birmingham are identical in size and type (bust-length profiles against landscape backgrounds), and were almost certainly painted as a group.
 They probably date from the early or mid-1490s, when Signorelli was most active in Città di Castello.
-The two panels are recorded in 1551 in the famous portrait collection formed by the historian Paolo Giovio and housed in his villa on Lake Como.
+The two panels are recorded in 1551 in the famous collection of 394 portraits formed by the historian Paolo Giovio and housed in his villa on Lake Como.
 They were acquired by Bernard and Mary Berenson in London in 1909.

 Foiano della Chiana (20 km west of Cortona).
 Collegiata (Santi Martino e Leonardo).